How Bone Inspired Hierarchical Composite Materials

 Cortical bone achieves a remarkable combination of stiffness and toughness through a hierarchical composite structure: collagen fibers (flexible) are mineralized with hydroxyapatite crystals (stiff) at the nano scale, then organized into osteons at the micro scale, then into lamellar sheets — each level contributing to crack resistance.

-In the language of biomimicry, this falls under the Make › Optimize composite structures category — one of the most actively researched areas in bio-inspired engineering.
+In the language of biomimicry, this falls under the Make › Optimize composite structures category.

 The Design Principle